 Gas Safety

-If your rental property has any gas appliances, including boilers, cookers, or gas fires, you are legally required to have them checked annually by a qualified gas engineer.
-A gas safety certificate must be obtained every 12 months and a copy provided to tenants within 28 days of the check.
+If your rental property has gas appliances, including boilers, cookers, or gas fires, they must be checked annually by a qualified gas engineer.
+You need a gas safety record each year and must provide a copy to your tenants.
+Keep the record on file for at least two years.

 Electrical Safety